openhwgroup/core-v-mcu/docs/doc-src/overview.md

 * 2xQSPI master
 * 1xCAMERA
 * 1xSDIO
-* 4xPWM
-* eFPGA with 4 math units
+* 4 PWM channels

+The UARTs, I2C masters, QSPI, SDIO and Camera periphals transfer data to and from system memory via a micro-DMA unit.
-In addition, the core-v-mcu supports an embedded FPGA (eFPGA) provided by Quicklogic.
+In addition, the CORE-V-MCU supports an embedded FPGA (eFPGA) provided by Quicklogic.
+The eFPGA is a memory mapped resource for the CV32E40P core and may also be used to directly interface to up to 32 I/O pins.

 <!--
 __Note:__ A set of registers in soc_ctrl defines which peripherals and how many were incorporated in the build.